LPDI-EPFL/caffeine-multi-state-design/README.md

 **caffeine-multi-state-design** is a Python-based framework developed by the Laboratory of Protein Design and Immunoengineering (LPDI) at EPFL for multi-state design.
 It focuses on multi-state protein design, aiming to optimize protein sequences that can adopt multiple conformations or functional states.

+Developed as part of the study _"Humanized Caffeine-Inducible Systems for Controlling Cellular Functions"_, `varCOMETS` is a protein design framework based on the COMETS algorithm, optimized for engineering multistate-specific protein-protein interactions.
+This implementation was used to design **caffeine-inducible nanobody heterodimers** with minimized off-target homodimerization, enabling precise control of cellular signaling in synthetic biology applications.

 ## Features

 - Implements multi-state design algorithms to identify sequences compatible with multiple protein states.